SeaQL/seaql.github.io/sea-orm-pro/docs/02-install-and-config/01-getting-started-loco.md

-# Getting Started
+# Getting Started with Loco

-## Start with Loco Starter Example

 We use the [`loco_starter`](https://github.com/SeaQL/sea-orm/tree/master/examples/loco_starter) example as the base, it contains basic REST API to handle basic user management such as user registration, login and user info of current session.

+## 1. Setup Admin Endpoint

-We will extends the SeaORM entities in the example to define a GraphQL schema, handle GraphQL request and serve SeaORM Pro admin dashboard.
+We will extends the SeaORM entities in the example to define a GraphQL schema, handle GraphQL request and serve SeaORM Pro admin panel.

-## Download Admin Dashboard Frontend
+### 1.1 Download frontend assets

 ```sh
 # Go to the root of `loco_starter` example